radicalcollegestrategies/radicalcollegestrategies.github.io/pages/MiddleSchool.md

     <ul class="yes" style="font-size: 16px;padding-left:10px"><h4>In this short video you will learn:</h4>

     <li style="margin-bottom:20px">Why it is critical to narrow down your interests before entering high school</li>
+    <li style="margin-bottom:20px">Why you need to explore way beyond school curriculum</li>
+    <li>How to make your subsequent high school journey more targeted and stress-free</li>
+    <li>-----------------------------------------</li>
+    <li style="margin-bottom:20px">Why it's important to explore things beyond what's taught in school</li>
+    <li style="margin-bottom:20px">How much foundation do school subjects provide and how much does one need to explore oneself</li>
     <li style="margin-bottom:20px">How to explore the different major / career options</li>
     <li style="margin-bottom:20px">How to have a stress-free high school journey with no flundering</li>
-    <li>How to make your high school journey more targeted and stress-free</li>
+    <li style="margin-bottom:20px">How to enter high school with a plan</li>
     </ul>

   <img style="width: 400px;"